GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/README.md

-* When a secret is accessible on the **filesystem**, application vulnerabilities like [directory traversal][directory-traversal] attacks can become higher severity as the attacker may gain the ability read the secret material.
+* When a secret is accessible on the **filesystem**, application vulnerabilities like [directory traversal][directory-traversal] attacks can become higher severity as the attacker may gain the ability to read the secret material.
-* When a secret is consumed through **environment variables**, misconfigurations such as enabling a debug endpoints or including dependencies that log process environment details may leak secrets.
+* When a secret is consumed through **environment variables**, misconfigurations such as enabling a debug endpoint or including dependencies that log process environment details may leak secrets.
 * When **syncing** secret material to another data store (like Kubernetes Secrets), consider whether the access controls on that data store are